Karen couple become U.S. citizens in special private naturalization ceremony at St. Paul home

 Instead of taking the oath alongside other soon-to-be citizens, Paw and Myat, who is bedridden with cancer, took the oath of allegiance inside their St. Paul home Friday morning in a special celebration.

-"This was such a beautiful private ceremony," the couple's lawyer Susie NaoBliaVang Thao said.
+"This was such a beautiful private ceremony," said the couple's lawyer, Susie NaoBliaVang Thao.
 "Even though Mr. Myat doesn't have many days left, in the little time that he has left, he has chosen to take this time and opportunity to become a U.S. citizen and to fulfill this dream."

 It was the first private naturalization ceremony in Minnesota's federal court district since the pandemic started, according to Judge Donovan Frank, who performed the ceremony.

-According to U.S. Citizenship and Immigration Services, the rare events usually only occur when someone is dealing with a special circumstances, or has a disability or a health condition, and cannot attend a traditional ceremony.
+According to U.S. Citizenship and Immigration Services, the rare events usually occur when someone is dealing with special circumstances, or has a disability or a health condition and cannot attend a traditional ceremony.

 The couple first met Thao, who works as a staff attorney for Southern Minnesota Regional Legal Services, more than a year ago to begin the official process of gaining citizenship.
 Thao said Myat and Paw told her they were committed to taking the oath and becoming U.S. citizens.